riej/lsl/README.md

 Uses [kwdb](https://github.com/Sei-Lisa/kwdb) database.

-Second Life (SL) is registered trademark of Linden Labs.
+Second Life (SL) and Second Life Eye-in-Hand Logo are registered trademarks of Linden Labs.

 The plugin is third-party and does not support by Linden Labs.